andrjb/voting/AIP-0002rev2.md

 where uq.main_chain = true ) qi
 on qi.box_id = i.origbox

+left join
+(select ki.address, ki.account_total as acctot
+  from test ki
+where ki.address like '9%%') kk
+on kk.address = no.address

 where
 (no.settlement_height between 694549 and 705885)
 and (no.value = 30042146 or no.value = 30053153)